 Thank you for taking the time to answer a few questions from the Colorado Coyotes.
 First, tell us about yourself and how you got into coaching?

-Though neither of my parents were particularly into sports, I loved sports from the time I can first remember.
+Though neither of my parents was particularly into sports, I loved sports from the time I can first remember.
 Like every American boy, I went through a stage of thinking football was the be-all and end-all of sports, but I eventually migrated and found that track was the sport I connected with best.
 My high school didn’t have cross country, and I would have to learn to appreciate it later in life.

 My first teaching job more or less required me to also be a junior high football coach.
 I mostly hated the position and got out of it as soon as I could, promising myself I would never coach again.